 Long-term capital gains (other than long-term capital gains chargeable under section 112A of the IT Act) in caseof listed securities will be chargeable under Section 112 of the IT Act at a rate of 20 per cent (plus applicable surcharge and health and education cess - Refer Note 2) with applicable foreign exchange fluctuation benefit or indexation, as the case may be.
-The tax payable (for other than a listed unit) could alternatively be determined at 10 per cent (plus applicable surcharge and health and education.
+The tax payable (for other than a listed unit) could alternatively be determined at 10 per cent (plus applicable surcharge and health and education cess - Refer Note 2) without indexation.